A very simple recipe , Batata y Yuca Fritas (Sweet Potato and Cassava Fries) can either be served as an appetizer or as a side dish.

 - ¼ teaspoon of salt, (or more, to taste)

-- Cut the sweet potatoes into slices about ¼-inch thick (if you use yuca cut into sticks).
+- Cut: Slice the sweet potatoes into about ¼-inch thick slices (if you use yuca cut it into sticks).

-- Mix water and salt.
-Soak the cassava or sweet potatoes in the salted water for half an hour.
+- Salt: Mix water and salt.
+Soak the cassava or sweet potatoes in 4 cups of salted water for half an hour.
 Remove the cassava or sweet potatoes from the water.
 Discard the water.
 Pat cassava or sweet potatoes dry with a paper towel.

 How to make the sauce

-- Mix all the ingredients in the food processor.
+- Make dip: Mix all the ingredients in the food processor to preferred consistency.
+Serve yuca and batata fries alongside dip.